PickingUpPieces/dotfiles-macos/README.md

 ## Tiling Experience
 I love i3 (or tiling window managers in general).
 That's why I tried to create an as close as possible experience on macos.
+Due to the signals happening asynchronously, there are definetly some bugs/glitches in general but especially when changing focus/spaces really quick after another.
+Since this config tries to outsmart the native window manager at some points, this can lead to problems as well.

 ![Screenshot](screenshot.png)